Australian Government Bureau of Meteorology

 Fire Danger: Low-Moderate

+Partly cloudy.
+Light winds becoming southwesterly 15 to 25 km/h during the morning then becoming light during the evening.
+Overnight temperatures falling to between 3 and 8 with daytime temperatures reaching between 17 and 22.

 Sunny.
-Patches of light morning frost in the south.
-Winds south to southwesterly 15 to 20 km/h becoming light during the morning.
-Overnight temperatures falling to between 4 and 10 with daytime temperatures reaching between 18 and 22.

-Mostly sunny.
-Areas of morning frost inland.
+Patches of morning frost inland.
 Light winds.
-Overnight temperatures falling to between 1 and 9 with daytime temperatures reaching between 19 and 23.
+Overnight temperatures falling to between 1 and 7 with daytime temperatures reaching between 19 and 22.

 * Calls to 1300 numbers cost around 27.5c incl.
 GST, higher from mobiles or public phones.